Nick Senzel Player Props: Reds vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is eighth in MLB with a collective 9.3 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings compiled by the Orioles pitching staff ranks eighth in the league.

-- The Orioles' 4.27 team ERA ranks 16th among all league pitching staffs.
+- The Orioles have the 17th-ranked team ERA across all league pitching staffs (4.24).

-- Orioles pitchers combine to rank 18th in baseball in home runs surrendered (91 total, 1.2 per game).
+- The Orioles rank 19th in baseball in home runs surrendered (94 total, 1.2 per game).

-- Irvin (1-3 with a 7.71 ERA and 24 strikeouts in 23 1/3 innings pitched) makes the start for the Orioles, his sixth of the season.
+- Gibson gets the start for the Orioles, his 17th of the season.
+He is 8-5 with a 4.30 ERA and 69 strikeouts in 92 2/3 innings pitched.

-- His last time out came out of the bullpen on Wednesday when the left-hander tossed one inning against the Tampa Bay Rays, surrendering one earned run while giving up two hits.
+- His most recent time out came on Friday against the Seattle Mariners, when the righty threw three innings, surrendering five earned runs while allowing seven hits.

-- The 29-year-old has an ERA of 7.71, with 9.3 strikeouts per nine innings, in seven games this season.
-Opponents have a .316 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.